0al-spec/Hyperprompt/DOCS/INPROGRESS/VSC-12_Extension_Documentation_Release.md

 1. Update extension README with feature list and usage instructions.
 2. Add release packaging steps (VSIX build/install) and system requirements.
 3. Add release notes / changelog entries for the extension.
+4. Execute VSIX packaging and installation steps from the README and capture results.

 ### 1.2 Primary Deliverables